-Safe, efficient and trouble-free operation of this Wallenstein product requires that anyone using or maintaining the machine reads and understands the Safety, Operation, Maintenance information contained within the Operator's Manual.
+Safe, efficient and trouble-free operation of this Wallenstein product requires anyone that uses the machine reads and understands the Safety, Operation, Maintenance information contained within the Operator's Manual.

 Keep this manual handy for frequent reference and to pass on to new operators or owners.
 Call your Wallenstein dealer or the Distributor if you need assistance, information or additional copies of the manuals.